RockefellerArchiveCenter/bits_and_bytes/_posts/2019-11-04-a11yto-conf-report.md

 * [#a11yTO Conf](https://conf.a11yto.com/) on digital accessibility
 * [#a11yTO Gaming](https://gaming.a11yto.com/) on accessible gaming and game development

 I did not attend the IRL and Gaming events, but was present for two full days of talks that comprised the #A11yTO Conf.
-I'll share some thoughts from my perspective working as an information professional working in library/archives tech.
+I'll share some thoughts from my perspective working as an information professional in the worlds of archives and UX.

 ## Building community